Shell out, capture output, parse itbrainjar persona show reviewerbrainjar compose review --task "Review src/sync.ts"With MCP, the agent calls tools directly:

 | CLI | Scripting, CI pipelines, manual use in terminal.
 Agents can shell out but it’s less ergonomic. |

 Use MCP as the default.
 Fall back to CLI for automation outside agent sessions.
-Add skill files if you want slash-command convenience on top.
+Reach for brainjar shell when you want to spawn an agent with a specific brain without registering MCP.

 Next steps